omeyenburg/obsidian-scrolling/README.md

 # Scrolling

-A plugin for [Obsidian](https://obsidian.md/) that improves scrolling by following the cursor, remembering the scroll position and more.
+A plugin for [Obsidian](https://obsidian.md/) to keep the cursor centered, disable code wrapping, enable image zooming & much more.

-Feel free to contribute or leave a star if you like this plugin :)

 ---